Algemeen Nederlands Persbureau

 The Algemeen Nederlands Persbureau BV (ANP) is the largest news agency in the Netherlands.
 ANP was founded on 11 December 1934 by the association of Dutch newspapers (NDP).
 The news agency's founders sought to produce a fast, fair and accurate alternative to the existing commercial news agencies.
-In 2021, management decided start using gender neutral wording.

 Privatization

 In 2000, the foundation was transformed into a private company, still owned by the newspaper publishers (NDP).
 In 2003 NPM Capital, the private equity firm of the Dutch family owned conglomerate SHV, bought 60% of the shares from the publishers PCM Uitgevers, Telegraaf Media Groep and Wegener.
 Within a year NPM sold 15% of the shares to the private equity firm Halder, a subsidiary of the investment company GIMV.
 A minority stake remained in the hands of the Dutch newspapers (30%) and the management (10%).
 In 2007, the Dutch newspapers (NDP) sold their full 30% share stake to NPM, Halder and the management.

 In 2010 Vereniging Veronica acquired the entire ANP, remaining the owners until selling it to Talpa Network on 28 March 2018.
 Shortely thereafter, ANP took over photo agency Hollandse Hoogte.
 In 2021, Talpa sold the entirety of their stake in ANP to entrepreneur Chris Oomen.
 In 2021 ANP bought datapressagency LocalFocus.
 In 2022 ANP launched a new label for its communication services: ANP Business.